go.to/ 1983 1984 1986 1987 1988 1989 1992 1993 1995 1999 2000 2004 2008

 Greatest Hits - the CD

 "Greatest Hits" saw its release on CD in 1984 in USA.
-CD releases were still very unusual by that time and this item became one of the biggest rarity in the ABBA world as it was deleted quite quickly and at the beginning of 1990s replaced by all "Gold" and "More Gold" releases.
+CD releases were still very unusual by that time and this item became one of the biggest rarities in the ABBA world as it was deleted quite quickly and at the beginning of 1990s replaced by all "Gold" and "More Gold" releases.

 I Love ABBA - USA